metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 Houston's man coverage is suspect.
 Justin Herbert having real success netting yardage against the Houston defense and their man coverage.

+This Houston defense is very susceptible to fakes.

 ***

 ## Patriots @ Packers